stackimpact/stackimpact-nodejs/README.md

-# StackImpact Node.js Agent
+# StackImpact Node.js Profiler

 ## Overview

 StackImpact is a production-grade performance profiler built for both production and development environments.
-It gives developers continuous and historical view of application performance with line-of-code precision that is essential for locating CPU, memory allocation and async call hot spots as well as latency bottlenecks.
-Included runtime metric and error monitoring complement profiles for extensive performance analysis.
+It gives developers continuous and historical code-level view of application performance that is essential for locating CPU, memory allocation and I/O hot spots as well as latency bottlenecks.
+Included runtime metrics and error monitoring complement profiles for extensive performance analysis.
 Learn more at [stackimpact.com](https://stackimpact.com/).

 ![dashboard](https://stackimpact.com/img/readme/hotspots-cpu-1.5-nodejs.png)

 #### Features

-* Continuous hot spot profiling for CPU, memory allocations, async calls
+* Continuous hot spot profiling for CPU usage, memory allocation, async calls.
-* Continuous latency bottleneck tracing
+* Continuous latency bottleneck tracing.
-* Exception monitoring
+* Error and exception monitoring.
-* Health monitoring including CPU, memory, garbage collection and other runtime metrics
+* Health monitoring including CPU, memory, garbage collection and other runtime metrics.
+* Alerts on profile anomalies.
-* Anomaly detection
+* Team access.
-* Multiple account users for team collaboration

 Learn more on the [features](https://stackimpact.com/features/) page (with screenshots).

+#### How it works

+The StackImpact profiler agent is imported into a program and used as a normal package.
+When the program runs, various sampling profilers are started and stopped automatically by the agent and/or programmatically using the agent methods.
+The agent periodically reports recorded profiles and metrics to the StackImpact Dashboard.
+If an application has multiple processes, also referred to as workers, instances or nodes, only one or two processes will have active agents at any point of time.

 #### Documentation